raissa-k/easy-classrooms/README.md

 An easy-to-use solution to share assignments with students, even those who don't want to register to follow along class.

+Read more about the process of building it [here](https://raissak.com/blog/building-easy-classrooms/)

 ## Table of Contents